womendotcodebe/guest-blogs/recap-of-techtalks-summer-edition-2021.md

 {% image {src: "./blog/guest-blogs/images/techtalks-autumn-2021-img5.png", alt: "a visual representation of how a satellite measures the fraction of reflected solar radiation", widths: [300,600,1000]} %}

 Asma is a Software Security Consultant at Software Improvement Group.
-She started as a general software person and then decided to specialize in security.
+She started as a general software person and then decided to specialise in security.
 Outside of her consultant role she is also a security officer, part of the research and development team (R&D) and a technical consultant.

 ### Some vocabulary